-Clean coal is not a new concept, but, there seems to always be new developments in the space, in terms of technologies and techniques that have a claim to make coal more eco friendly or ‘cleaner’.
+Clean coal is not a new concept, but, new technologies have emerged over the years that have a claim to make coal more ‘eco friendly’ or ‘cleaner’ as an energy source.

 (*Note – whether or not clean coal is actually clean, or feasible in the present and future, are separate questions answered in other guides on this site)

 Summary – What Clean Coal Is, Different Technologies & Techniques, & More

 What Is Clean Coal, & How Does It Work?

 Clean coal technology involves any part of the coal-for-energy process that reduces either/or both of a) emissions (usually carbon dioxide) and, b) air pollutants (usually sulphur dioxide, nitrogen dioxide, and particulate matter)